connortwiegand/connortwiegand.github.io/cv/_files/resume.typ

 )})

 #exp(
-  role: "Teaching Assistant",
-  project: "University of Oregon",
-  date: "2019 -- present",
-  // location: "U. Oregon",
-  summary: "Preparing and leading lab discussions, hosting office hours, grading",
-  details: [
-    - Selected courses: Behavioral economics, PhD core econometrics, environmental economics, micro, macro, game theory, money and banking, international economics, public economics, senior econometrics
-  ]
-)

-#exp(
   role: "Research Assistant",
-  project: "Prof. Alfredo Burlando, U. Oregon",
+  project: "Alfredo Burlando, Professor of Economics",
   date: "Summer 2021",
-  summary: [Assisted in writing and reviewing theory and proofs for Burlando (2023) ],
+  // summary: [Assisted in writing theory and proofs for Burlando (2023) ],
   details: [
     - "Tuition fees and the intra-household allocation of schooling: Evidence from Uganda's Free Primary Education reform" (2023), _Economics of Education Review_
     // - Alfredo Burlando, "Tuition fees and the intra-household allocation of schooling: Evidence from Uganda's Free Primary Education reform" (2023), _Economics of Education Review_, 97, 102466